-The Lions are two most distinctive peaks seen from downtown Vancouver.
+eachedThe Lions are the two most distinctive peaks seen from downtown Vancouver.
 The best place to see them from relatively close is the dam on Capilano Lake in the north tip of Capilano River Regional Park.
-There are several trails leading to the Lions.
-Actually, none of the trail leads to any of the peaks.
+Several trails are leading to the Lions, but none of the paths leads to any of the peaks.

-Options for starting point
+Options for the starting point: The Lions Trailheads

 The nearest place to start hiking to the Lions is in Lions Bay on Sea to Sky Highway.
 Here you can use either Binkert Trail (shorter) or Unnecessary Mountain trail (longer).
 I decided to make a loop and go up with the shorter and most popular Binkert Trail and head down to the settlement via Unnecessary Mountain.
 The alternative approach to the Lions is from Cypress Provincial Park, but this is a significantly longer option.

-I had to wait for the minibus to Lions Bay for a while, but I was lucky to fit in 90 minutes window to make every change, so I paid only single transit fare. $2.10 for reaching the trail was a really good deal.
+I had to wait for the minibus to Lions Bay for a while, but I was lucky to fit in 90 minutes window to make every change, so I paid only a single transit fare. $2.10 for reaching the trail was a terrific deal.
 And, even more importantly, I wasn’t dependent on anyone else to get to the trailhead.
 Unfortunately, Katalin couldn’t join me for the hike, because she was away on Vancouver Island.

 The Binkert Trail is about 8 km long and climbs 1200 m higher.
 As I was about to find out that guarantees great views to the Howe Sound from above!
 I started quite late, at 9, but the trail was empty.
 I didn’t meet anyone until I was coming down from the West Lion towards the Unnecessary Mountain.